Monthly Reporting Requirements

 Recipients of disability assistance are required to submit an HR0081 when one or more of the following occur:

-• they receive any other income and/or money if the amount has changed or if it is the first time they have received the money;
+• They receive any other income and/or money if it is the first time they have received the money or the amount has changed

 If a disability assistance recipient has used up their AEE limit for the exemption year, any earned income is deducted dollar for dollar from assistance.
-If earnings exceed the amount of disability assistance, the recipient is eligible for Medical Services Only [see Related Links – Medical Services Only].
+If earnings exceed the amount of disability assistance, the recipient is eligible for Medical Services Only.

 Those in receipt of Medical Services Only coverage as a result of employment income should continue to submit the HR0081 each month in order for the ministry to re-establish eligibility for disability assistance when:

-Recipients of income assistance and hardship assistance (excluding Persons with Persistent Multiple Barriers and those residing in a special care facility) must report changes in their circumstances such as address, shelter/utility costs, number of dependents, changes in employability status, whether they are attending school, and any changes in assets.
+Recipients of income assistance (excluding persons with persistent multiple barriers and those residing in a special care facility) and hardship assistance must report changes in their circumstances such as address, shelter/utility costs, number of dependents, changes in employability and employment status, whether they are attending school, and any changes in assets.

 They are required to report all employment income, and any other kind of money received.
 It must be clearly and completely reported on the monthly report and submitted to the office by the 5th of the month following the change.